Prograndma/self_driving_car/README.md

 At this point, you have trained and optimized your model.
 Now you can see what it learned!
 Follow the `road_following` notebook to run the model on the car.

 # TODO
-- Modify jetcam instructions or incorporate modified version into code
 - Finish reformatting/cleaning jupyter notebooks
 - Troubleshooting section, specifically having a rogue kernel binding the camera.